Caroline Cox, Baroness Cox: Religious Freedom and Women's Rights

-Cox introduced the Arbitration and Mediation Services (Equality) Bill to the House of Lords, initially on 10 May 2012. with the observation that "Equality under the law is a core value of British justice.
+In order to protect women's rights in the context of religious tribunals, Cox introduced the Arbitration and Mediation Services (Equality) Bill to the House of Lords, initially on 10 May 2012.
+It was 'motivated by concern for Muslim women, with the observation that "Equality under the law is a core value of British justice.
 My bill seeks to preserve that standard.
-Many women say: 'We came to this country to escape these practices only to find the situation is worse here.'"
+Many women say: 'We came to this country to escape these practices only to find the situation is worse here.".
 It had its second reading and debate on 19 October 2012, but went no further.

-Cox aims to prevent discrimination against Muslim women and 'jurisdiction creep' in Islamic tribunals, which would be forced to acknowledge the primacy of English law under her Bill, which would have introduced an offence carrying a five-year jail sentence for anyone falsely claiming or implying that sharia courts or councils have legal jurisdiction over family or criminal law.
-The bill, which would apply to all arbitration tribunals if passed, aimed to tackle discrimination, which its supporters said is inherent in the courts, by banning the sharia practice of giving woman's testimony only half the weight of men's.
-In a similar way to Jewish Beth Din courts, sharia tribunals can make verdicts in cases involving financial and property issues which, under the Arbitration Act 1996, are enforceable by the County Court or the High Court.
-Baroness Cox stated that "We cannot sit here complacently in our red and green benches while women are suffering a system which is utterly incompatible with the legal principles upon which this country is founded.
+The bill aimed to prevent discrimination against Muslim women and 'jurisdiction creep' in Islamic tribunals, which would be forced to acknowledge the primacy of English law under her Bill and would have introduced an offence carrying a five-year jail sentence for anyone falsely claiming or implying that sharia courts or councils have legal jurisdiction over family or criminal law.
+The bill included clauses to protect women's rights by banning the sharia practice of giving women's testimony only half the weight of men's.
+In a similar way to Jewish Beth Din courts, sharia tribunals can make verdicts in cases involving financial and property issues which, under the Arbitration Act 1996, are enforceable by the County Court or the High Court and Baroness Cox stated that "We cannot sit here complacently in our red and green benches while women are suffering a system which is utterly incompatible with the legal principles upon which this country is founded.
 If we don't do something, we are condoning it."
 The Bill was described by critics as "inflammatory".
 It did not reach a vote as it ran out of time.

 Cox continues fighting to stop sharia 'seeping' into enforcing divorce settlements.
 Cox re-introduced her legislation on 11 June 2014.
 One leading Muslim Conservative Party activist said "the Bill will not help to achieve any of its intended goal but will alienate many Muslims".

 Cox, speaking at a 2014 event organised by the Yuval Ne’eman Workshop for Science, Technology and Security at Tel Aviv University and The Israeli Institute for Strategic Studies, mentioned the alleged ‘Trojan Horse plot’ in her speech as an example of secret takeover strategies by ‘Islamists’ in Africa made in order to ‘Islamize’ the continent.
 She said "“Islam is using the freedoms of democracy to destroy it.”

-In 2014, she hosted the parliamentary launch of Sharia Watch UK, an anti-Islam organisation led by UKIP candidate Anne Marie Waters.
-Cox said sharia law "undermines the most fundamental principles of equality enshrined in British law" in respect of its treatment of women.
+In 2014, she hosted the parliamentary launch of Sharia Watch UK, an organisation led by UKIP candidate Anne Marie Waters aiming to 'document the implementation of Sharia law in Britain'.
+Cox said Sharia law "undermines the most fundamental principles of equality enshrined in British law" in respect of its treatment of women.

-Cox has been described as part of the counter-jihad movement.